marklauter/tdd/notes.md

 IDEs manage static analysis through the [editorconfig file](https://editorconfig.org/).

 ### Dynamic Analysis
 Dynamic analysis refers to the study of a system under real-world conditions.
-This is achieved through the analysis of logs and metrics.
-Dynamic analysis is closely related to the field of system reliability engineering.
+The goal is to find runtime issues like memory leaks, performance issues, and reliability issues.
+Analyzers review logs and metrics.
+Specialized tools perform load testing, simulate system outages, etc. Dynamic analysis is related to the field of system reliability engineering (SRE).

-- purpose identify runtime issues like memory leaks and performance issues.
-- test tool: OWASP ZAP, etc

-### Some common test tools
+### Common Test Tools
 - For unit tests and integration tests
   - C#: [Xunit](https://xunit.net/)
   - Java: [Junit](https://junit.org/)